|

 John said that he was praying “on the Lord’s Day”.

-The question then is asked, “what is the Lord’s Day”?
+The question then is asked; “what is the Lord’s Day”?

-or so decades after Paul met with these people here in Acts 20.
+so decades after Paul met with these people here in Acts 20.

 meet together for worship on any certain day of the week.